 Samantha is the 2019 Immediate Past Chair on the 2020 IEEE Entrepreneurship Steering Committee and was Chair on the 2019 IEEE Entrepreneurship Steering Committee.
-She has been an active volunteer leader with IEEE’s Entrepreneurship Exchange since 2016 and was the 2017 Vice Chair, Industry Partner for the IEEE Entrepreneurship Steering Committee.
-Samantha is a judge for the IEEE N3XT® Stars Program.
+She has been an active volunteer leader with IEEE’s Entrepreneurship Exchange since 2016 and was the 2017 Vice-Chair, Industry Partner for the IEEE Entrepreneurship Steering Committee.
+Samantha is a judge for the IEEE Entrepreneurship Stars Program (previously known as the IEEE N3XT Stars Program.)

 Interviewing Gigabot Design Team at 2016 SXSW MakerFaire!
 Video on IEEE.tv Entrepreneurship Channel